suganyaS10/mainstreet-code-challenge/README.md

 ### ☐ Add a way to delete companies

 For companies, there isn't currently a way to destroy them.
 There should be a confirmation of the action.
-Some kind of "Are you sure?" message.
+Some kind of "Are you sure?" message. - Done

 ### ☐ Add Custom Validation to company email Address (When Present)

 All email addresses for new companies should only be a @getmainstreet.com domain.
 A custom error should render when attempting to create or update a company when the email does not match this domain.
 This should only be when email is present.
-Blank emails can be ignored.
+Blank emails can be ignored. - Done

 ### ☐ Add City State To Companies from Zip Code.